pointfreeco/swift-snapshot-testing/README.md

 ## Related Tools

-  - [`FBSnapshotTestCase`](https://github.com/facebook/ios-snapshot-test-case) helped introduce screen shot testing to a broad audience in the iOS community.
+  - [`iOSSnapshotTestCase`](https://github.com/uber/ios-snapshot-test-case/) helped introduce screen shot testing to a broad audience in the iOS community.
 Experience with it inspired the creation of this library.

-  - [`Jest`](http://facebook.github.io/jest/) brought generalized snapshot testing to the front-end with a polished user experience.
-Several features of this library (diffing, tracking outdated snapshots) were directly influenced.
+  - [Jest](https://jestjs.io) brought generalized snapshot testing to the front-end with a polished user experience.
+Several features of this library (diffing, automatically capturing new snapshots) were directly influenced.

 ## Learn More